mwahid905/alfa-quishing-detection-framework/README.md

 # ALFA: A Quishing Detection Framework for Fancy QR Code Attacks
-This repository is created to demonstrate the experiments performed for the research work which is currently submitted in "31st European Symposium on Research in Computer Security (ESORICS) 2026" for publication.
+This repository is created to demonstrate the experiments performed for the research work which is currently submitted in "MobiHoc 2026, the 27th International Symposium on Theory, Algorithmic Foundations, and Protocol Design for Mobile Networks and Mobile Computing" for publication.

 For now, we have only uploaded the dataset we utilized in our study and the flutter mobile app results that we obtained during our experiments.
 We intend to upload all the relevant code and further explanation after the outcome notification from ESORICS 2026.